 Questions & Answers about the Balanced Scorecard

-If you ask a business professional about the Balanced Scorecard, then in 95% of the cases you will hear that it is about “balancing” Key Performance Indicators within 4 perspectives.
-With these misleading ideas, people start implementing the framework, fail to do this, and come to the conclusion that the Balanced Scorecard is not for them.
+If you ask a business professional about the Balanced Scorecard, then in 95% of the cases, you will hear that it is about “balancing” Key Performance Indicators within 4 perspectives.
+With these misleading ideas, people start implementing the framework, fail to do so, and come to the conclusion that the Balanced Scorecard is not for them.

 What is a Balanced Scorecard?

-Sometimes the Balanced Scorecard is defined as a mean to articulate strategy, translate it to the line level employees, and ensure that those ideas are executed successfully.
+Sometimes the Balanced Scorecard is defined as a means to articulate strategy, translate it to the line level employees, and ensure that those ideas are executed successfully.

 Is it “Balanced Scorecard” or “balanced score card?”